hitoshi-watase/sercrod/docs/reference/directives/event-change.md

   - el and $el refer to the current DOM element.

 - Data updates
-  When the expression assigns to properties that live on the host data object, Nablla updates both the scoped view and the underlying host data.
+  When the expression assigns to properties that live on the host data object, Sercrod updates both the scoped view and the underlying host data.
   The result value of the expression is ignored; only its side effects matter.

 - Modifiers